Contact Us

 Maryland Commercial Collection Agency

-In recent years, Maryland has become one of best U.S. states to live in, due to its high statewide median household income, low state unemployment rate, high bachelor’s degree attainment rate, and more.
+In recent years, Maryland has become one of the best U.S. states to live in, due to its high statewide median household income, low state unemployment rate, high bachelor’s degree attainment rate, and more.
 This page is meant to help Maryland residents, tourists, and other people learn the different aspects of the state debt collection laws and economy history.

 First, let’s provide some of Maryland’s great economy aspects: of the more than 6 million residents in 2015, statewide spending totaled more than $40 billion.
 This number was an 8.5% increase from the 2014 spending of $36.9 billion, with per capita spending at $6,700.
 State funds provided $28.2 billion of the overall state spending, while federal funds accounted for more than $12 billion.
 The median household income was almost $70,000 in 2013 and the unemployment was at a low of 6.5% in the same year.
 Regarding state debt (2012), Maryland carried more than $94 billion and per capita debt was at least $16,000.
 To add to Maryland’s impressive economy history, its credit rating has been a consistent AAA from 2004–2014.
 (BallotPedia.org)